learn-co-curriculum/java-char-string-intro/README.md

 [Medium: ASCII Table in Java Programming](https://medium.com/@aidafarihabaharunsuratman/did-someone-actually-use-ascii-table-in-java-programming-9710a65c6ed9)

+It may seem a bit odd to assign decimal values to each character, i.e. why is it important that 'A' is 65 and 'B' is 66?
+Consider as a programmer how you could use this to sort strings in alphabetic order.
+While children learn to memorize the order of letters in an alphabet, a computer only knows how to compare two values based on their binary representation.
+This requires every character to be assigned a decimal value so that is it numerically comparable to other characters.

 Let's consider our example again: `char grade = 'A';` We can see in the ASCII table that the character 'A' has a decimal value of 65.
 Does this mean, that if